pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

         >For more information, see [Use Secret References for registry credentials](#install-secret-refs)
         >or [Use AWS IAM authentication for registry credentials](#tbs-tcli-install-ecr).

-1. (Optional) Tanzu Build Service will use the default system certificates to access your registry.
+1. (Optional) Tanzu Build Service uses the default system certificates to access your registry.
 To configure additional CA certificates when connecting to your registry, add the your PEM-encoded CA certificate under the `ca_cert_data` key to your `tbs-values.yaml` file.
 For example:

     ```yaml
     ---
     kp_default_repository: "REPO-NAME"